-The storage devices can be as simple as hard disk drives, DVDs, USB drives, memory cards and much more.
+The storage devices can be as simple as hard disk drives, DVDs, USB drives, memory cards, and much more.
 At home, our storage needs are well-met but in bigger organizations or at an enterprise level, you need to plan the storage types in a more defined way.
-In offices with a large network of computers where you need to manage large databases and ward-off the storage responsibilities from desktops, there is a need for a centralized storage system.
-In a complex Network environment, the IT people have to deploy advanced storage system considering not only the current requirements but also the future expansions.
+In offices with a large network of computers where you need to manage large databases and ward off the storage responsibilities from desktops, there is a need for a centralized storage system.
+In a complex network environment, IT people have to deploy advanced storage systems considering not only the current requirements but also future expansions.

 Having said that, there are three major storage types that are primarily deployed by enterprises depending upon their specific storage needs.
 These storage devices are: